 In theory, during the average woman’s menstrual cycle there are six days when sex can result in pregnancy.
 This conception risk period, also called the ‘fertile window’ is the five days before egg release (ovulation), plus the day of egg release.

-You are at risk of conception if you have unprotected sex in the 5 days before ovulation because sperm can live for about 5 days, and can be waiting in the fallopian tubes, ready to fertilise your egg.
+You are at risk of conception if you have unprotected sex in the five days before ovulation because sperm can live for about five days, and can be waiting in the fallopian tubes, ready to fertilise your egg.
 Unless fertilised, an egg only lives for 24 hours.

 You have no way of knowing when your fertile window is – and it can be at a different time every month.

-This means that you are at risk of pregnancy almost throughout the whole of your menstrual cycle.
+This means you are at risk of pregnancy almost throughout the whole of your menstrual cycle.

 - You might not ovulate on the same day of your cycle from one month to the other

 - Women with a regular cycle can be in their fertile window any time from day 6 to day 21

 - Women with an irregular cycle can be in their fertile window from day 8-28